Raghu711p/ragponam-ATLAS/Project/Project/docs/project-specs/FAQ.md

-# Student Evaluator System - Frequently Asked Questions (FAQ)
+# E-Learning Platform with Auto Evaluation - Frequently Asked Questions (FAQ)

 ## General Questions

-### What is the Student Evaluator System?
+### What is the E-Learning Platform with Auto Evaluation?

-The Student Evaluator System is an automated platform for evaluating Java programming assignments through JUnit testing.
-It provides both REST API and CLI interfaces for uploading assignments, managing test cases, and retrieving evaluation results.
+The E-Learning Platform with Auto Evaluation is a comprehensive educational technology solution that automates programming assignment evaluation and provides interactive learning experiences.
+It offers both REST API and CLI interfaces for uploading assignments, managing test cases, and retrieving evaluation results.

 ### What programming languages does it support?